OkayAlright/MinNo/extras/documentation.md

 then continue.
 So this script turns pin 13 on, waits a second, turns it off, and than waits a second before turning it back on again (and again and again).

-That's it.
-That's a basic MinNo script.
+Given all of that code, we end up with a basic MinNo script.

 <hr>